archemeda/Drive_by_Wire/README.md

 # Drive_by_Wire

-This is a drive by wire system design used in Teknofest 2020 Robotaksi competetion by KIZILELMA Team
+This is a drive by wire system design used in Teknofest 2020 Robotaksi competetion by KIZILELMA Team Project is published publicly for educational purposes if you have any questions or you have found a bug or some way to improve the project feel free to contact me.

 Authors:
 Aykut Erdem Tüm